Erotemic/progiter/README.rst

 ========

 ProgIter lets you measure and print the progress of an iterative process.
-This can be done either via an iterable interface or using the manual api.
+This can be done either via an iterable interface or using the manual API.
 Using the iterable inferface is most common.

 ProgIter was originally developed independantly of ``tqdm``, but the newer